kazumits/agplus/README.md

 cp agplus agpdraw-line assignExprGroup bam2bwshifted ~/bin
 ```

-If you does not have git, please download [the zipped file](https://github.com/kazumits/agplus/archive/master.zip) and copy the scripts into ~/bin.
+If you don't feel like using the git version, please download [the release version of agplus](https://github.com/kazumits/agplus/releases) and copy the scripts into ~/bin.

 Usage
 ------------------